NVIDIA/aistore/docs/bucket.md

 New local buckets must be given a unique name that is not shared with any other local or cloud bucket.

-### Example: create, rename and, destroy local bucket
+### Curl examples: create, rename and, destroy local bucket

 To create a local bucket with the name 'myBucket', rename it to 'myBucket2' and delete it, run: